Omega 3-6 Apps use Balance Scores to NIX the 6 and EAT the 3

 The NIX6 or EAT3 file each lists hundreds of food items to either avoid or prefer.
 These pdf files can be accessed and scrolled on-line or downloaded as an Adobe pdf file to use off-line.
 Open the file and select the search function at the top and enter text to search for any food of interest.
 A very large file, FullSet2012, has Omega 3-6 Balance Scores for over 5,000 specific food items.

 3. Omega Meals

-The OmegaMeals program is a downloadable Windows or Mac application, and in 2020 it will be directly accessed online at omegameals.com .
+The OmegaMeals program is currently a downloadable Windows or Mac application for use off-line, and in 2020 it will be directly accessed online at omegameals.com .
 A 9-minute video describes the new web version in detail.
 Omega Meals helps you combine foods that fit your personal tastes into recipes or daily menu plans, and it shows overall intakes of calories and n-3 and n-6 nutrients to let you know if it fits your health risk assessment goals.
-Examples of daily menu plans show how revised/repaired choices give desired average calorie-weighted scores and estimated health risk assessment values.
+Examples of daily menu plans show how revised/repaired choices can give desired average calorie-weighted scores and estimated health risk assessment values.